Print setup for a new fine art paper

 The ‘before’ is what I’d edited and how I wanted the tonality distributed in the image.
 The ‘after’ version has been altered by the profile to correct for unevenness in the way the printer reproduces this.
 It may be difficult to see on your screen, but the dark corner area is spread out more and the mid tones darkened to compensate for the lighter mid tones in printing (look at the 50% reading in the QTR profile output graph earlier).

-Remembering the process – My own way is: it’s convert to the correction profile and then assign the working profile back again.
+Remembering the process – My own way is: it’s Assign the correction profile and then Convert back to working profile.

 However, it’s important to realise that a print is never what you see on a screen, so depending on paper and viewing conditions, I may decide to lighten or darken the print – the simplest way is with a curve, pushing the mid point up or down.